squid-cache/squid-cache.github.io/KnowledgeBase/Debian.rst

 == Troubleshooting ==

-The '''squid3-dbg''' and '''squid-dbg''' packages provides debug symbols needed for bug reporting if the bug is crash related.
+The '''squid-dbg''' (or '''squid3-dbg''') packages provides debug symbols needed for bug reporting if the bug is crash related.
 See the [[SquidFaq/BugReporting|Bug Reporting FAQ]] for what details to include in a report.

 Install the one matching your main Squid packages name (''squid'' or ''squid3'')

 {{{
+ aptitude install squid-dbg

  aptitude install squid3-dbg

- aptitude install squid-dbg
 }}}

 ----